PAVincius/Front-End-Road/README.md

-# elcome to our Front-End-Road Repo 🎉
+# Welcome to our Front-End-Road Repo 🎉

 ## Here we'll be showing our journey into the front-end world, zero to hero, hoping that it consolidates our expertise and encourage people to follow that road.